 What Can Be Powder Coated?

 Powder coating is suitable for a wide variety of substrates.
-In most cases, metals are the most common items you'll find run through any powder coat line.
-Since metal parts can stand up to the heat of the curing process, it is a perfect vessel to show off the clean look of powder-coated items.
+Metals are usually the most common items run through any powder coat line.
+Since metal parts can withstand the heat of the curing process, it is a perfect vessel to show off the clean look of powder-coated items.
 Some of the more common materials used in powder coating are:

 Powder Coating Colors

 With 1,000 different color recipes available to you, our powder coating line will be able to match the color you need for your application.
 Some of the standard colors include: